ibm-cloud-docs/sell/software-catalog-details.md

 {: pre}
 {: curl}

-Make sure that your logo image is an SVG or PNG file that's a square image roughly sized at 32 x 32 pixels and does not appear blurry or pixelated.
+Make sure that your logo image is an SVG or PNG file that's a square image that is roughly sized at 32 x 32 pixels and does not appear blurry or pixelated.
 {: note}

-For more information, see [Partner Center Sell API](/apidocs/partner-center-sell#update-catalog){: external}.

 ### Providing a short description of your product
 {: #catalog-short-desc-api}
 {: api}

-You can programmatically provide a short description of your product by calling the Partner Center Sell API as shown in the following sample request.
+You can programmatically provide a short description of your product by calling the [Partner Center Sell API](/apidocs/partner-center-sell#update-catalog){: external} as shown in the following sample request.
 The example adds the `Create and deploy a virtual server with ease by using a custom image.` description to the product:

 ```bash
 curl --request PATCH \